rickiele/FullstackCapstone/README.md

 # Sunnie
 Sunnie is a full stack application that helps you become more aware of how the sun affects your skin.

-Sunnie helps you determine your skin type based on the Fitzpatrick Scale.
-Users can see what the current UV Level is based on their own location, and can see the precautions they need to take based on that UV Level.
-Users can also add sun protection products they are using to their profile and favorite them to showcase them to the Sunnie community.

 ## Table of Contents
   * [Features List](#project-requirements-and-features-list)
   * [Technologies Used](#technologies-used)